 Vizio M Series

 Local dimming refers to the technology that changes the uniformity of the backlight of an LED screen.
 The television changes the luminosity of some zones of the screen to better reflect the scene and to create deeper blacks.
-It improves the weak black level of an LED TV, compared to the perfect blacks of a plasma.
+It improves the weak black level of an LCD/LED TV.

 Unfortunately, local dimming on LED TVs is rarely effective.
 Most LED TVs are edge lit, so they cannot control precisely the backlight.
 It works better on a full array LED TV (like shown in the pictures above), but it creates a blooming effect.

 In the pictures, you can see that the blacks for an LED with local dimming are darker than a normal LED because the lights behind that section of the screen are dimmed.
 However, you can see a slight halo effect, because the television still needs to have some bright LEDs behind the center cross.
 A plasma TV has no problem displaying deep blacks directly next to the cross.

 Is local dimming worth it?

 In theory, local dimming is great.
 It increases the perceived contrast of the picture by illuminating more the correct part of the screen and by turning off completely a dark section.
 LCD screens leak a little bit of light through the pixels, even when displaying a black color.
 By reducing the lights behind a region of the screen where the picture is mostly black, it reduces the leakage and produces a darker picture.
 The following illustrations show a backlight for a normal LCD, an edge-lit LED and a full array LED.